 Have you been hearing about content marketing and wondered what that means exactly?
 Content marketing is an important part of any business marketing strategy, including your yoga business whether you are marketing yourself as a yoga teacher or as a yoga studio.
 Let’s dig in a bit further and explore how you can begin to build your own yoga content marketing strategy.

 What is content marketing?

-Have you been hearing more about content marketing in recent years and wondered what it means to build a content strategy?
-Put most simply, content marketing is a form of marketing that involves creating and publishing content for a target audience.
-While this can be applied to traditional marketing such as printed flyers or advertising, content marketing generally refers to digital content and distribution such as social media, websites, or blogs.
+First, what is content marketing?
+Content marketing is a form of marketing that involves creating and publishing content for a target audience.
+While this can be applied to traditional marketing such as printed flyers or advertising, content marketing generally refers to digital marketing content and distribution such as social media, websites, or blogs.

 As you might have gathered, content marketing takes time to understand so the biggest piece of advice we can give is to simply start somewhere!
 You might publish a piece of content that falls flat and that is fine.
 Learning what works is as important as finding out what doesn’t work.
 Making mistakes can be really helpful in refining your strategy so don’t be afraid of trying something new and outside of your comfort zone.

 Good luck and have fun with your new yoga content marketing strategy!
 If you could use a new system that helps tie together all of your content, consider checking out OfferingTree!
 Schedule a demo here and bring your questions.